Orgazmo: Critical reception

 As of September 2022, the review-aggregation website Rotten Tomatoes gave the film a score of 48% and an average rating of 4.90/10 based on 33 reviews.
 The website's critical consensus read: "More juvenile than provocative, Orgazmo may have enough good-natured raunch to satisfy writer-director Trey Parker's fans, but its satire is too soft to compete with the South Park co-creator's best work."
 As of September 2020, the film had a score of 48 out of 100 on Metacritic based on 17 critics, indicating "mixed or average reviews".
-Roger Ebert gave the film half a star out of four, arguing that Orgazmo had little of the clever wit Parker and Stone brought to South Park, and furthermore describing the film as "callow, gauche, obvious and awkward, and designed to appeal to those with similar qualities".
-On the other hand, James Berardinelli gave the film three out of four stars, calling it "crude, rude, profane, and funny" and saying that it's the kind of movie that makes "for a great event at parties".
+Roger Ebert gave the film half a star out of four, arguing that Orgazmo had little of the clever wit Parker and Stone brought to South Park and calling it "callow, gauche, obvious and awkward, and designed to appeal to those with similar qualities".
+On the other hand, James Berardinelli gave the film three out of four stars, calling it "crude, rude, profane, and funny" and the kind of movie that makes "for a great event at parties".
+Reviewing for Entertainment Weekly, Ty Burr found the film middling, but praised the performance of Dian Bachar.

-Orgazmo has been deemed a cult film, mostly by fans of South Park, which creators Trey Parker and Matt Stone subsequently released to critical acclaim.
+Orgazmo has been deemed a cult film, mostly by fans of South Park, which Parker and Stone subsequently released to critical acclaim.
 Its reception and rating by the MPAA is discussed in the 2006 documentary This Film Is Not Yet Rated.